Learning VS Code source

 - If you start VS Code using the debug feature, you will not be able to open the Chrome DevTools (at this moment, 2018-05-26) because only 1 process is allowed to attach to the Chrome DevTools instance, and that process is the VS Code editor that started the debugged VS Code instance

 Today I want to find out how VS Code restores a windows sessions when you start it.
-Apparently, if you run it as code .
+Apparently, if you run it as code ., it will not restore the same set of windows than if you called it simply with code.

 - In